SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 ## **Abstract**

 This project will need to redesign **roi.py** and **chaincode.py** to work well with coordinates used in the **ROI** and will cover not only images but other dimensions (**timeseries** or **multidimensional data**).
-This project aims to design and implement an object so that we can find **ROI in any physical dimension** ( such as spatial area or temporal range and interact with the rest of data types used in sunpy.
+This project aims to design and implement an object so that we can find **ROI in any physical dimension** ( such as spatial area or temporal range and interact with the rest of data types used in sunpy).

 The **TimeRange object** could be used to store the **time extent** of the "region".
 The region of interest object should also be derivable from the main object classes - **HEK, HELIO.**

 So user uses HEK module to get a **list of events** of some time range and also those instances can then be **drawn as overlays on a Map instance**, like **`map.show(overlays=hekEvent)`**.

-We will start it by using ROI on images and then timeseries and later spectra.
+We will start it by using ROI on images and then extend it to use timeseries as a parameter and later to spectra.

 ### **Project Goals :**